- Create a smooth, micro-textured surface

 This is because of the friction reduction caused by the product.

 6. What type of workpieces are Isotropic Superfinishing Machines best for?

 Isotropic Superfinishing Machines are widely noted for the special effects they have on workpieces.

-These premium functionalities make them a perfect and most preferred choice for superfinishing metals.
+These excellent functionalities make them a perfect and most preferred choice for superfinishing metals.

-Suitable components for this treatment include: Motor shafts, gears, turbine vanes, blades for aeronautics, impellers for compressors.
+Suitable components for this treatment include motor shafts, gears, turbine vanes, blades for aeronautics, impellers for compressors, etc.

 7. What are the industrial applications of an Isotropic Superfinishing Machine?

 As industrial machinery, Isotropic Superfinishing machines are special, as they are versatile.

 They are used in a wide variety of special industries that lay emphasis on reduced roughness average (Ra).